Eskaype/Performance-Prediction-and-Risk-Evaluation/README.md

 The code in this repository implements the following features:
-* REAL TIME DATA DOWNLOAD FROM YAHOO API
+* Real time data scraping tool from Yahoo Finance API
+* Bokeh interface for rendering and user interaction of the webpage
 * FLASK API to render images on AWS
-* PREDICTION USING HOEFDING INEQUALITY
+* Prediction using Hoefding inequality
-* COGNITIVE VISUALIZATION
+* Cognitive visualization

 ## Acknowledgements
 * This work would not have been possible without advice and mentorship Prof Unnikrishnan Pillai